-As you know, we were breaking temperature records all over the show over the last two weeks and this had an inevitable impact on our electricity grid.
-Several summer electricity demand records were also broken, “as we increased power usage to cool ourselves down and irrigate land” (as Transpower put it).
+As you know, we were breaking temperature records all over the show during the last two weeks and this had an inevitable impact on our electricity grid.
+Several summer electricity demand records were also broken, as Kiwis sought to keep themselves cool and keep the crops and grass green.

 While spot prices were still slightly higher because of it, we didn’t go breaking any overall records, and demand was well below typical demand during any given day in winter.
-However, it pays to remember that we all still have an impact even so.
+However, it’s a timely reminder pays that we all still have an impact, even so.

 See your impact, make your CHOICE

-If you get our CHOICE carbon alerts, you’ll have seen that we have had quite a few periods of relatively high carbon loading on the grid.
+If you get our CHOICE carbon alerts, you’ll have seen that we’ve had quite a few periods of relatively high carbon loading on the grid.
 And when things are drier, the demand and supply balance can quickly change, which can have an impact on final prices.
-So, it pays to think about the ways in which we use electricity, even outside of winter or other times when we’re typically more careful about our bills.
+So it always pays to think about how we’re using our electricity, and how that might impact our carbon emissions and pricing - even outside of winter, or during other times of the year when we’re typically more careful about our bills.